Jessime/hier_client/README.md

 # hier_client

-Python library for using [Hier](https://honorable-diligent-serval.anvil.app/) from the CLI.
+A Python library for using [Hier](https://honorable-diligent-serval.anvil.app/) from the CLI.

 ## Install